linx-software/linx-oauth2-token-service/README.md

  1. __Configure Postman collection__: Open the provided Postman request collection and edit the collection variables to reflect your server details.
 The default 'admin' user credentials already exist.
-1. __Register as a new user__: Execute the __RegisterUser__ request from the collection.
+1. Register as a new user: Execute the __RegisterUser__ request from the collection.
 Provide a password of your choosing in the `newPassword` field of the request body (default is "admin").
 This will be the password used for future token adminstration operations.

-2. __Register a new API key__: Execute the __RegisterApiKey__ request from the collection.
+2. Register a new API key: Execute the __RegisterApiKey__ request from the collection.
 Provide a name for your API key in the requestBody.

-3. __Initiate the OAuth 2.0 flow__: To initate the the authorization process and recieve the authorization url.
+3. Initiate the OAuth 2.0 flow: To initate the the authorization process and recieve the authorization url.
 Execute the __InitiateFlow__ request from the collection.
 Add your chosen service provider as the `system` parameter.
-4. __Authorize the Linx app__: Copy the response from the previous request and navigate to the url in a browser.
+4. Authorize the Linx app: Copy the response from the previous request and navigate to the url in a browser.
 You will be prompted to authorize the Linx authentication service access.

-5. __Token generation__: The Linx Service will recieve the callback request and exchange tha authorization code for an access token.
+5. Token generation: The Linx Service will recieve the callback request and exchange tha authorization code for an access token.
 The access token is then encrypted with your API Key and stored in the database.
-The unencrypted access token will be returned in the response.

-5. __Token retrieval__: To retrieve an access token for use when making request to the service provider's API, execute the __FetchToken__ request in the Postman collection.
+5. Token retrieval: To retrieve an access token for use when making request to the service provider's API, execute the __FetchToken__ request in the Postman collection.
 Edit the `system` query parameter to your chosen service provider and execute the request.

-   A string containing the decrypted access token is then returned.
+   A string containing the decrypted access token is then returned in the response.

 ---